Construction Injuries: Key Takeaways

 3. Vehicle Accidents

-Vehicle accidents may occur on highways and streets where construction work is underway and traffic needs to be slowed down, re-routed or limited in access.
+Vehicle accidents may occur on highways and streets where construction work is underway, and traffic needs to be slowed down, rerouted, or limited.

-Speeding or careless drivers can cause accidents involving serious injuries and even fatal outcomes for the workers on the construction site.
+Speeding or careless drivers can cause serious injuries and even fatal outcomes for the workers on the construction site.

 4. Machinery Accidents